yellowsink/CrossAni/packages/solid-crossani/README.md

 import crossani from "solid-crossani";
 // !!!! this may be required to stop vite and/or typescript
-// !!!! removing the import even though you do need it false && crossani; // it will be minified out of existence.
+// !!!! removing the import even though you do need it false && crossani; // it will be minified out of your dist.
 ```

 2. Create a signal to trigger animations, and add a `use:crossani`: